-Red flag warnings as wildfires continue to burn
+California fires raging as red flag warnings spread across the West

 Fires spread north

 Forty-five fires are burning across the Western part of the US, according to the US Forest Service.
 Fires are burning from New Mexico and Arizona, to Washington and Montana.
-Hot and dry conditions will worsen the ongoing wildfire activity in the West, the NWS said Sunday night.

-Further north, 10,000 people are under mandatory evacuation orders in British Columbia, Canada, where a state of emergency was declared Friday due to wildfires, BC Wildfire Service spokesman Kevin Skrepnek told CNN.
+Further north, 10,000 people are under mandatory evacuation orders in British Columbia, Canada, where a state of emergency was declared Friday, fire service spokesman Kevin Skrepnek said.
 About a dozen of the fires are considered major, he said.
 Military assistance has been brought in to help the 1,000 fire personnel currently fighting the fires, which are mostly in rural areas.